 Many young people can only effort the experience of a cultural exchange as an Au Pair because language schools are generally expensive, internships are often badly paid so that the salary doesn’t even cover the cost of living.

 Therefore, going to a foreign country and living for free with a Host Family as their Au Pair, helping them with their children and household sounds quite tempting.
-The Au Pair gets paid pocket money and should also have enough leisure time to attend English classes in local colleges and to explore the country.
+You get paid pocket money and should also have enough leisure time to attend English classes in local colleges and to explore the country.
 Being an Au Pair is really a great way for everyone to spend some time abroad – at least for everyone who likes children.

 How does the Au Pair arrangement work?

-The family, on the other side, hosts a young and dynamic Au Pair who is taking care of the children and offers another pair of hands in the household or sometimes with the pets.
-This arrangement is, compared to a nanny, less expensive for the Host Family and the relationship with a live-in Au Pair is deeper and more family like in comparison with a nanny who leaves at night.
+The family, on the other side, hosts a young and dynamic person who is taking care of their children and offers another pair of hands in the household or sometimes with the pets.
+This arrangement is, compared to a nanny, less expensive for the Host Family and the relationship with a live-in Au Pair is often deeper and more family like in comparison with a nanny who leaves at night.

 The family members also benefit from getting to know young people from other cultures and backgrounds which help the children to open their minds and develop curiosity for other cultures.
-If the Au Pair and the host children get along well, friendships form persisting longer than the actual stay of the Au Pair.
+If the Au Pair and the host children get along well, friendships form persisting longer than the actual stay.